ferchu192/fullstack-restaurant/README.md

-# Page
-This app is available in: http://fergimenez.website/

 # Usage
 The application starts on the home page, where all the restaurants loaded in the app are listed.
 Only the first one of them has a necessary amount of products to see the infinite scroll component (PaginateScroll) in action.